 General fiscal guidelines apply to all federal grants that DPI administers and as such, all local finance officers and program directors should be familiar with them.
-The Fiscal Guidance document was designed by the School Finance Division at DPI to assist PSUs and other subgrantees in administration of federal grants.

 Uniform Grant Guidance

 Regulations from the Office of Budget and Management (OMB), codified as Title 2 of the Code of Federal Regulations (2CFR) Part 200, govern all federal grants awarded by the USED to the state or to PSUs and other subrecipients awarded on or after December 26, 2014.
 Refer to the page for details on Uniform Grant Guidance (UGG) and the revised Education Department General Administrative Regulations (EDGAR).